changgyhub/ufldl/README.md

 ##Exercise 5: Self-Taught Learning
 #####The following files are the core of this exercise:<br>
 * `feedForwardAutoencoder.m`: convert the raw image data to hidden unit activations a(2).<br>
-* `stlExercise.m`: The overall procedure, including Setting parameters, Load data from the MNIST database (and divided into labled and unlabled data sets), Train the sparse autoencoder with unlabled data set (like Exercise 2), Extract Features from the Supervised Dataset (using `feedForwardAutoencoder.m`, based on the theta form the autoencoder), Train the softmax classifier (based on the input from the extracted features), Testing with test datas. <br>
+* `stlExercise.m`: The overall procedure, including Setting parameters, Load data from the MNIST database (and divided into labled and unlabled data sets), Train the sparse autoencoder with unlabled data set (like Exercise 2), Extract Features from the Supervised Dataset (using `feedForwardAutoencoder.m`, based on the w(1) form the autoencoder), Train the softmax classifier (based on the input from the extracted features), Testing with test datas. <br>

+#####Note:
+* Briefly speaking, we firstly use sparse autoencoder to train unlabled data and get w(1) and w(2), then use self-taught learning to  obtain a(2) using w(1), finally use Softmax Regression to train labled data (a(2), y) and optimize w(2).
+Notice that with fine-tuning (introduced in topic 6), we can also optimize w(1) with optimization methods when training labled data.
+Here we just optimize w(2).